CacheboxInc/HDM-Videos/Networking/Network Overview.md

 ---
 ![](032-Multi-network VCS.png)
 This is the most flexible configuration of HDM possible.
 However depending on how your application or premises network is configured one or more of the networks might be combined into one.
+Corresponding to these we have specialized guides for a "Single Network" configuration and a "Multi-Network" configuration.